 YES: When present in significant numbers.

-Cluster Flies also like to hibernate in the warmth and shelter of our lofts and the growing popularity of ceiling halogen lights means that scores of flies can collect around the light fittings and potentially create a fire risk.
+These insects also like to hibernate in the warmth and shelter of our lofts and the growing popularity of ceiling halogen lights means that scores of flies can collect around the light fittings and potentially create a fire risk.

-How To Get Rid Of Cluster Flies.
+How To Get Rid Of A Cluster Fly Infestation.

-Fly activity is often only discovered in roof voids when people like yourself go up to collect the Christmas decorations or camp beds etc.
+Insect activity is often only discovered in roof voids when people like yourself go up to collect the Christmas decorations or camp beds etc.

-Don’t make the mistake of disturbing them, especially if you’ve not dealt with these insects before as it’s not uncommon to find tens of thousands of these flies.
-This is especially true in the lofts of secluded properties or properties where the loft is not used.
+Don’t make the mistake of disturbing them, especially if you’ve not dealt with these insects before as it’s not uncommon to find tens of thousands of these insect pests.
+Smoke bombs are a common treatment method but cold fogging is often safer.

-Once disturbed, the flies will very often swarm you a little like a horror movie, especially if you start spraying them with a tiny can of supermarket strength fly spray.
+Once disturbed, they often swarm you a little like a horror movie, especially if you start spraying them with a tiny can of supermarket strength fly spray.

-Fumigation is usually the very best form of rapid control, and the challenge is always to try and time this, so you kill as many flies as possible.
+Fumigation is usually the very best form of rapid control, and the challenge is always to try and time this, so you kill as many clusters as possible.
 Do it too early, and you will need re-treatment a few weeks later to kill the final wave of overwintering flies.

 How To Exterminate Cluster Flies in Windows.